-In MHDS, the Document Registry is part of a Document Sharing Health Information Exchange (HIE).
-See Figure X.1-2.
-The Document Registry relies upon services that would be hosted within the HIE Central Infrastructure with a set of Service endpoints as illustrated in the yellow 335 "HIE Central Infrastructure".
+- 340 In MHDS, the Document Registry is part of a Document Sharing Health Information Exchange (HIE).
+See Figure 50.1-2.
+The Document Registry relies upon services that would be hosted within the HIE Central Infrastructure with a set of Service endpoints as illustrated in the yellow "HIE Central Infrastructure".
 The HIE also contains systems, illustrated in green, that submit and consume documents.
+The combination of MHDS Document Registry (white), HIE Central - 345 Infrastructure (yellow), and Systems that publish or consume documents (green) make up the Document Sharing Community (aka Community).

-Figure X.1-2: MHDS Document Sharing Community
+Figure 50.1-2: MHDS Document Sharing Health Information Exchange